whyboris/utilitarianism.net/content/en/objections-to-utilitarianism/04-demandingness.md

 > _Utilitarianism doesn't ask us to be morally perfect.
 It asks us to face up to our moral limitations and do as much as we humanly can to overcome them._
 >
-> \- Joshua Greene, Moral Tribes, p.
+> — Joshua Greene, Moral Tribes, p.
 284
+{ .align-author-right }

 {{< TOC >}}